liran-reuven/portfolio-website-CodeVersion/README.md

 ## 🌟 Features

-- 🖼️ Interactive project gallery.
-- 📱 Fully responsive design for all devices.
-- 🧑‍💻 Sections for skills, experience, and contact information.
+- 🧑‍💻 Sections for education, experience, and projects information.
-- 📈 Analytics for tracking user interactions.

 ---

 ## 🛠️ Technologies Used

 - **Frontend**: HTML, CSS (TailwindCSS), JavaScript
-- **Frameworks**: React.js (or replace with your framework)
-- **Deployment**: Netlify (or Vercel, etc.)

 ---